LocalDigitalChatbots/localdigitalchatbots.github.io/data-dive-planning-service-oxford-city-council.md

 The Contact Centre has a 40-seat capacity and handles the majority of calls from the public across a range of services, including Planning.

 Planning is considered as a small service and so has no dedicated officers.
 Callers are routed using IVR to an available Customer Service Adviser, acting as a ‘triage’ for calls to the planning department.
 It does not have trained planners working within it.

-A large proportion of calls received are for a named individual, but local policy is to not give these out.
+A large proportion of calls received are for a named individual, but local policy is to not give out their direct phone numbers.

 ### Annual calls